Roboy/ravestate/modules/ravestate_verbaliser/README.md

 ```

 ## Verbaliser
 The Verbaliser produces Roboy's utterances.
-It diversifies the interactions with Roboy.
-The Verbaliser gives an random output given an certain intent.
+It diversifies the interactions with Roboy by randomizing the output given a specific intent.
-intent -> specific theme of what you want roboy to answer

 ### Using the Verbaliser